-The planning is not made for a particular department or unit, but it covers the entire organisation.
-The strategic planning is done to determine the factors of the internal and external environment which directly influences the organisation.
-The plan focuses on the enduring development of the organisation.
+The planning is not made for a particular department or unit, but it covers the entire organization.
+The strategic planning is done to determine the factors of the internal and external environment which directly influences the organization.
+The plan focuses on the enduring development of the organization.
 The tools used in this process are:

 - SWOT Analysis (Strength, Weakness, Opportunities, Threats)